amanikhalid/SecurityLevel/SecurityTask.md

 - Developers Modify Production Data

 Developers can accidentally modify production data, create or drop tables in the wrong schema, or modify financial or operational data in real-time systems, leading to data loss.

+- Interns Access HR Data

+Interns can access confidential HR data, potentially leading to privacy violations and legal repercussions, such as breaching GDPR compliance by sending personal employee data to a friend.